 Note: If you would like your school or college featured, submit a very horizontal photo (jpg format) along with no more than 200 words of text about your institution.Send to: email@example.com.
 In the subject line you must write: CASE FEATURE in all caps.

-Make Waves in February 2014
+Make Waves at the CASE III Annual Conference February 16-19 2014

 CASE III goes to the Renaissance SeaWorld Hotel in beautiful Orlando, Florida this February for our annual conference.
 Known for its attractions and plentiful sunshine, Orlando also has been recognized by BusinessWeek as one of the world's "most fiercely competitive" communities and a do-what-it-takes attitude.
 Couple that with easy and convenient air service and you have the formula for a great experience.